 As I said previously, considering the length of this route, tackling it in a day is only recommended to those who are super fit and can absolutely crush average times.
 Otherwise getting back to the gondola in time for the last lift is a tough call, even if you stay in Rifugio Coldai the night before.

 What I suggest is taking the first gondola of the day, then tackling the route and staying overnight in rifugio Torrani or Coldai before returning to your car or hotel the following day.
-You could even drop your overnight gear at the Coldai hut first to make your backpack lighter and subsequently the ascent easier.
+You could even drop your overnight gear at the Coldai hut first to make your backpack lighter and subsequently the route easier.

-If you have the luxury of time, then stay in both and experience what the italian huts are all about!
+If you have the luxury of time, then stay in both and experience what the Italian huts are all about!
 I have also put together an article about everything you need to know before staying in a mountain hut in the Dolomites.

 Alternatively if you aren’t sure you’ll make it back to the gondola station in time then park at Malga Vescova (refer to 'getting to the start of via ferrata Degli Alleghesi section of this post).